 Our main teaching methods are lectures, lecture-discussions, and seminars alongside private study and study skills sessions.
 Our students benefit from expert guidance from staff in developing strong analytical and critical skills, and our students highly rate the feedback they receive.
 In addition to compulsory teaching, we also offer many extra academic activities, including optional lectures, colloquia, discussion groups and workshops.

 Typically 3 hrs of contact time per week per module, in most cases this would be 2hrs lecture and 1 hr seminar but is variable depending on teaching methods.

 Seminar sizes are typically 12-15 students.
 Lectures vary by module from 20-220.

-We track your progress and provide you with feedback through regular non assessed work, assessed essays and written examinations.
-Your final degree classification is based on assessed essays, other assessed work (which may include, for example, group work or video presentations), examinations and an optional dissertation or individual project.
-Your second and third year work carries equal weight in determining your final degree classification.
-The intermediate and final years each count for 50% of your degree.
+We track your progress and provide you with feedback through regular non-assessed work, assessed essays and written examinations.
+Your final degree classification is based on assessed exercises and essays, other assessed work (which may include for example, group work or video presentations), examinations, and an optional dissertation or individual project.
+For the three year degree, the years are weighted 10%, 40%, 50% while the four year degree is weighted 10%, 20%, 30%, 40%.

 We run successful undergraduate exchanges with Queen’s University, Ontario, and the University of Wisconsin-Madison, enabling second-year Philosophy students (single or joint honours) to compete for the chance to spend a full year studying in North America.
 Modules and examinations taken at Queen’s and Madison count towards your degree.